LaurenceWarne/pdf-question-spacer/README.md

 optional arguments:
-  -h, --help            show this help message and exit -r REGEX, --regex REGEX
+  -h, --help            show this help message and exit -r REGEXES [REGEXES ...], --regexes REGEXES [REGEXES ...]
-                        Match lines with this regular expression.
-The default regex matches lines which appear to be the start of questions
+                        Match lines with these regular expressions, in addition to the default regex which matches lines which appear to be the start of questions -ir, --ignore-default-regex
-  -c COLOUR, --colour COLOUR
+                        Do not use the default regex which matches lines which appear to be the start of questions.
+To use this option you must also use the --regexes option -c COLOUR, --colour COLOUR
                         Colour of the whitespace, default 255 (white) -s1, --skip-first     Skip first regular expression match